yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 ## Error Conditions

-Errors may occur during the processing of the message signature or WPT.
+Errors may occur during the processing of the message signature.
 If the signature verification fails for any reason, such as an invalid signature, an expired validity time window, or a malformed data structure, an error is returned.
 When used with HTTP, this will be in response to an API call, so an HTTP status code such as 400 (Bad Request) is appropriate.
 This response could include more details as per {{RFC9457}}, such as an indicator that the wrong key material or algorithm was used.
 For non-HTTP protocols, the WIMSE profile should define how errors are handled.